PagoApp/android-ravara/readme.md

 The `apply` method get as a parameter the data item of the cell instance the decorator is applied to at one moment.

-Now that we have a _Decorator_ defined, there are 2 ways to bind it to a _Cell_.
-The decorators specified by each of these 2 ways are combined in a single list so you can use both at the same time.

-1. Override `RavaraCell.getDecorators` to specify a list of _Decorators_.
+Now that we have a _Decorator_ defined, to bind it to the cell you need to override `RavaraCell.getDecorators` to specify a list of _Decorators_.
 This method gets the current item from the data list as a parameter so you can specify a list of _Decorators_ for each individual item in the list

 ```kotlin
 class OtherSimpleCell : RavaraCell(